 - Add the yoghurt, milk, flour, bicarbonate of soda and lemon zest and beat again until fully combined.

 - Divide the mixture between cake cases, (I find an ice-cream scoop the least messy way to do this!), then bake for 18-20 minutes until a knife or skewer inserted in one of the cakes comes out clean.

-- Meanwhile, make the drizzle by mixing the sugar and lemon juice together in a small bowl.
-Microwave for 30 seconds, (or heat in a small saucepan until the sugar has just dissolved).
-Leaving the cakes in the tin for now, prick them all over with a cocktail stick or skewer, then pour a teaspoon of drizzle over each cake, leaving it to sink into the sponge.
+- Whilst the cakes are still warm, prick them all over with a cocktail stick or skewer, then pour a teaspoon of drizzle over each cake, leaving it to sink into the sponge.